Project dependencies are nothing Schedule dependencies.

 A project dependency is better characterized as schedule or task dependency.
-It simply means that one task or activity is dependent on another one.
+It simply means that one task or activity is reliant on another one.
 Sometime these are (incorrectly) referred to inter-dependencies.
 Inter-dependencies are between two different projects.

-Project Dependencies Examples
+Project Dependencies Example

 I have used Finish to Start relationship in the above example without any lead or lag.
 But dependencies can be expressed for other project relationships as well – Finish to Finish, Start to Start and Start to Finish.